wellyshen/use-places-autocomplete/README.md

 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&libraries=places"></script>
 ```

 We also support asynchronous script loading.
-By doing so you need to pass the `initMap` as the [callbackName](#parameter-optional) option.
+By doing so you need to pass the `initMap` to the [callbackName](#parameter-optional) option.

 <!-- prettier-ignore-start -->
 ```js